MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 - Calendar performance improvements are made for the generation of Resource Requirements from the Project form.
 - Improved error handling on the Booking rules.
 -  Schedule board scrolling issues are fixed, when moving the Bookings of the Resources at the bottom of the list.
-- Fixed the issue with the Booking tooltip, when there are only 2 resources displayed on the Schedule Board, the tooltip is masking the Booking itself.
+- Fixed the issue with the Booking tooltip, when there are only two resources displayed on the Schedule Board, the tooltip is masking the Booking itself.
-- Fixed the issue of the visual duplication of the Bookings on the Days, Weeks and Months views of the Schedule Board.
+- Fixed the issue of the visual duplication of the Bookings on the Days, Weeks, and Months views of the Schedule Board.
 - Improved error handling when creating bookings on the Schedule Board, by adding additional null checks.
 - Performance on the Schedule Board improved by just loading the Requirements that are not Location agnostic on the Map view.
 - Fixed the Filter panel crash when using the Fetch-based filter value and saved as default value.